jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ## Overview ##
 In this hands-on lab (HOL), you will explore U-SQL, a big data language designed to query both structured and unstructured data at any scale.

 In the lab, you are a developer helping to create an apartment rental app called ContosoBNB.
-By querying a large dataset made available by [Airbnb](https://www.airbnb.com/). to help provide the following insights to these Airbnb users:
+By querying a large dataset made available by [Airbnb](https://www.airbnb.com/), you hope to provide the following insights to eventual users of the ContosoBNB app:

 + Current rental rate ranges based on their property location and features.
 + Forecasted rental rates based upon occupancy rates.
 + Potential monthly and yearly revenue for renting a room.

-As the scraped dataset does not contain rental information, this last figure will be calculated from listing and review data.
+The dataset does not contain rental information, so this last figure will be calculated from listing and review data.
 This determined occupancy rate will be used in calculations/queries.

 ### Objectives
 In this hands-on lab, you will: